How to Remove Mold Odor in Your Home

 Remember to wear gloves when doing this and avoid touching other areas after.
 This can prevent the spores from spreading.

 To further avoid the mold from regrowing, address the major cause of the infestation.
-If there are leaking pipes, fix it immediately.
+If there are leaking pipes, fix them immediately.
 If the area is too airtight or too drafty, do something to fix the issue.
 Using dehumidifiers and moisture absorbers can also help minimize mold growth in your home.

 Need it Done Right?